htmlbanjo/disco-courier/README.md

 Some things you could use it for:

-- export only Garte dialog and train an AI model on it
+- export only Garte dialog and train an AI model on it.
-- use it to plan a walkthrough
+- use it to plan a walkthrough.
 - normalize data into a SQL or noSQL db for use in your personal project.

 ## Requirements